 2. Discussions are (usually) better than lectures.

-3. Essays and exams are not my style; creativity is key.
+3. Essays and exams are not my

 4. Give students room to fail, and help them to learn from this failure.